hackclub/hackclub/workshops/rock_paper_scissors/README.md

 So in the first line type `from random import randint`.
 This will import the radient module

 ### 2)Giving values to the variables
-First let's make a list for all th entries a plyer could enter, `t = ["r","p","s"]`
+First let's make a list for all the entries a player could enter, `t = ["r","p","s"]`

 Now we have to write a command so the computer chooses rock, paper or scissors randomly!